michalrud/ThetaCloud/doc/api/ThetaCloud.rst

 					DeviceHandlerTokenPtr token;
 				};

-	ThetaCloud::write()
+	.. cpp:function:: void write(const SensorData& data) const

-		Method that can be used to publish data to modules registered using :term:`ThetaCloud::addWriteHandler()` so it can be *consumed*.
+		Method that can be used to publish data to modules registered using :cpp:func:`ThetaCloud::addWriteHandler()` so it can be *consumed*.

 		Only handler registered to consume ``topic`` that is equal to published ``SensorData.name`` will be called.

 		.. note::
-			Publishing data using this function **will not** send it to :term:`ThetaCloud::Emit` function registered via :term:`ThetaCloud::whenDataAvailable()`.
+			Publishing data using this function **will not** send it to :cpp:type:`ThetaCloud::Emit` function registered via :cpp:func:`ThetaCloud::whenDataAvailable()`.

-			Use :term:`ThetaCloud::emit()` to send data to currently registered :term:`ThetaCloud::Emit`.
+			Use :cpp:func:`ThetaCloud::emit()` to send data to currently registered :cpp:type:`ThetaCloud::Emit`.

 		:Method signature:
 			.. code-block:: cpp